linode/docs/docs/guides/development/python/how-to-use-for-while-loops-in-python/index.md

 The name of the city is Miami and the name of the state is Florida
 {{< /output >}}

 ### How to Break or Exit from a For Loop in Python

 The Python `break` statement immediately breaks out of the innermost `for` loop.
 It is often used to handle unexpected conditions or errors.
 For example, a loop might read data from a file and write it to a database.
 If the database suddenly becomes inaccessible, a `break` statement can immediately end the loop.
 Otherwise, the program would repeatedly keep timing out.
 It is better to give prompt feedback that something is not working.

-In the following example, the `break` statement terminates the loop when the factorial of the iterator exceeds `5000`.
+In the `loop_break.py` example file, the `break` statement terminates the loop when the factorial of the iterator exceeds `5000`.
 Based on the `start` and `end` values, the program is expected to loop through the code block five times.
 However, it stops after three cycles because the factorial of `7` is greater than the guard value of `5000`.

 {{< note >}}
 This program imports the built-in Python `math` module and uses the module's `factorial` function.